librariesio/documentation/index.md

 ### How can I get some support from the community?
 If you are stuck then get in touch with other contributors by ostarting a conversation in our open [chat on slack](http://slack.libraries.io) or [joining one of our weekly, open calls](howwework.md)

-### What key decisions have we made that might impact my contributions?
+### What key decisions have been made that might impact my contributions?
-We have made a very small number of decisions regarding the development of libraries.io which are specifcally stated in our strategy.
+We have made a very small number of decisions regarding the development of libraries.io which are specifcally stated [in our strategy](/strategy.md).

 ### What does the contributor workflow look like?